ELVIS-CHING/ROMS_related/some small issues.md

 ## ROMS32 version with bio module modification
 * must define the diagnostic output

-* 'NDIA' in *.in file must be a nonzero value
+* 'NDIA' in *.in file must be a nonzero value error
+  >   forrtl: severe (71): integer divide by zero

+* note the initial input file time

+* varinfo.dat ( do not confuse the different versions)

+*